Tony McCoy

 McCoy recorded his first winner in 1992 at age 17.
-On 7 November 2013 he rode his 4,000th winner, riding Mountain Tunes to victory at Towcester.
-Even in his first season riding in Britain, as an apprentice for trainer Toby Balding, McCoy won the Conditional Jump Jockeys Title with a record 74 winners for a conditional jockey.
-McCoy claimed his first Champion Jockey title in 1995/96 and went on to win it every year until his retirement in 2015.
+On 7 November 2013 he rode his 4,000th winner.
+In his first season riding in Britain, as an apprentice for trainer Toby Balding, McCoy won the Conditional Jump Jockeys Title with a record 74 winners.
+McCoy claimed his first Champion Jockey title in 1995/96 and retained until his retirement in 2015.

-McCoy has won almost every big race there is to win.
-His most high-profile winners include the Cheltenham Gold Cup, Champion Hurdle, Queen Mother Champion Chase, King George VI Chase and the 2010 Grand National, riding Don't Push It.
+McCoy has won almost every major horse race on the British and Irish jumps circuit.
+His most high-profile winners include the Cheltenham Gold Cup, Champion Hurdle, Queen Mother Champion Chase, King George VI Chase and the 2010 Grand National.

-He was named BBC Sports Personality of the Year in 2010, becoming the first jockey to win the award, and in December 2013 he was named RTÉ Sports Person of the Year.
+He was named BBC Sports Personality of the Year in 2010, becoming the first jockey to win the award.
+In December 2013 he was named RTÉ Sports Person of the Year.
 He was knighted in January 2016.